March-08/Distibuited_protocol/README.md

 QUI SCRIVI QUALCOSA SUL CODICE E DI COME UTILIZZARLO, QUALI FUNZIONI CHIAMARE ECC

 ## API
-You try this protocol through the this API [http://artas.pythonanywhere.com/?n=1&p=1](http://artas.pythonanywhere.com/?n=1&p=1), where you have to insert the n and p values for nodes e edge probability that you prefer.
+You can also try this protocol through this open API [http://artas.pythonanywhere.com/?n=1&p=1](http://artas.pythonanywhere.com/?n=1&p=1), where you have to insert the n and p values for nodes and edges probability that you prefer.

 # Android App
 <a href="https://imgflip.com/gif/3powgj"><img src="https://i.imgflip.com/3powgj.gif" title="made at imgflip.com"/></a>